 Are these projections different than those produced by the U.S. Census Bureau?

 Yes.
 The State Demographic Center uses Census Bureau projections as an input in its projections, but prepares its own projections.
 The Census Bureau does not produce projections for Minnesota counties, only the state as a whole.

 Whom should I contact for more information?

-Questions about our population and other projections should be directed to our Projections Demographer Megan Dayton.
+Questions about our population and other projections should be directed to our Senior Demographer Megan Dayton.